Lipno Church: History

-Saint Nicholas Church on Lipno Island (церковь Николы на Липне) is a late 13th-century Russian Orthodox church sitting on a small island in the delta of the Msta River, 9 km south of Novgorod.
-Its design harks back to the Nativity Church on Peryn Island.

 The main altar is consecrated in the name of Saint Nicholas.
-A huge icon of this saint (184 cm in height) was painted for the church by Aleksa Petrov in 1294.
-The fact was notable enough to be mentioned in the Third Novgorod chronicle.
+A large icon (184 cm in height) was painted for the church by Aleksa Petrov in 1294.
+The fact was notable enough to be mentioned in the Third Novgorod Chronicle.
 This painting — among the most famous of all Russian icons — is now exhibited at the Novgorod Kremlin museum.

-In the 18th and 19th centuries, the Lipno church had no parishioners and was almost deserted.
-After the Bolshevik revolution its belfry was pulled down.
-A set of 13th century frescoes was discovered under a layer of plaster in 1930.
+In the 18th and 19th centuries, the church had no parishioners and was almost deserted.
+After the Bolshevik Revolution in 1917, its belfry was pulled down.
+A set of 13th-century frescoes was discovered under a layer of plaster in 1930.
 Despite its remote location, the building sustained heavy damage during the World War II, so that about 35% of medieval masonry had to be replaced.

-On 6 January 2021, Russian President Vladimir Putin attended a Christmas Eve service at the church.
-It is part of the Historic Monuments of Novgorod and Surroundings, a World Heritage Site inscribed in 1992.
+On 6 January 2021, Russian president Vladimir Putin attended a Christmas Eve service at the church.